Christmas in Canada: Canadian Christmas Traditions

-Christmas in Canada Traditions
+Christmas Traditions in Canada

-Christmas Traditions in Canada.
-Christmas Customs in Canada.
 How to do a Celebrate a Canadian Christmas.

 The midnight mass is the central celebration of French Canadians on Xmas eve, where they display a nativity scene beneath a Xmas tree.
 After the mass, the family has a huge banquet as part of the Christmas traditions of Canada.
 Gift-giving occurs on New Year’s Day.